 To me, Fall means apples.
 It also means everywhere you look you will find something flavored with pumpkin (I’ll try a pumpkin cocktail later).
-But for today’s ‘tini, it’s apples!
+For today’s ‘tini, it’s apples!
 A Caramel Apple-tini to be exact!

 - 2 oz.
 Vodka